your5e/5e-srd-markdown/dnd/51/markdown/spells/level_3/speak_with_plants.md

 If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no magical ability to influence it.

-This spell can cause the plants created by the *entangle* spell to release a restrained creature.
+This spell can cause the plants created by the _Entangle_ spell to release a restrained creature.